Master's programmes: how to apply

 2. Application and funding deadlines

 Although most master’s programmes do not formally close for applications, some programmes do have application deadlines; if your programme has a deadline it will be specified on the course page under the ‘Entry requirements’ section.
-For programmes that do not have a specific application deadline, places are limited and programmes may become full.
-We recommend that you apply as early as possible (particularly if you are an international student) to allow time for us to process your application.
-For admission in September, we recommend that you apply by:
+For programmes that do not have a specific application deadline, places may be limited and programmes may become full.
+We recommend that you apply as early as possible (particularly if you are an international student) to allow time not only for us to process your application, but for you to ensure that you can meet any offer conditions, arrange your accommodation and, importantly, funding for your studies.
+For admission in September, we do recommend that you apply by 1 August (if you are a UK applicant) and 1 July (if you are an international applicant requiring a visa to come to the UK) however, we are happy to still consider applications after these dates.

 International applicants should also see our advice and guidance on visas and immigration.